-Marion Syversen was in for this week’s Finance is Fun to talk to us about the top strategies for you when you’re providing for others.
+Marion Syversen was in for this week’s Finance is Fun to talk about back to school shopping.

 Bobbie Fowler was in from the Old Town Animal Orphanage with a furry friend for us to meet.

 If you are interested in adopting a pet, the orphanage is open Monday through Friday 1:00 p.m. to 4:30 p.m.